Tag: morhardt

 Justin J. Morhardt

 Justin Morhardt was born on March 3, 1994.
 Like his father, uncle and grandfather, Justin attended The Gilbert School and was a highly scouted baseball player.
 Then he became a veritable slugger at Bryan College in Dayton, Tennessee.
-During college, Morhardt overcame a serious health concern called Graves Disease causing thyroid problems.
+During college, he overcame a serious health concern called Graves Disease causing thyroid problems.
 In his return to Bryan as a junior he was selected as a National Association of Intercollegiate Athletics (NAIA) All-American.
-That year, Morhardt helped the Lions to a 35-16 overall record and 17-10 record in Appalachian Athletic Conference play, earning Bryan their first-ever at-large NAIA National Tournament bid.
+That year, Justin helped the Lions to a 35-16 overall record and 17-10 record in Appalachian Athletic Conference play, earning Bryan their first-ever at-large NAIA National Tournament bid.

 Justin Morhardt drafted by the Atlanta Braves, 2017.